-SY230: THE SOCIOLOGY OF CRIME AND DEVIANCE
+SY230: THE SOCIOLOGY AND CRIMINOLOGY OF DEVIANCE

-A survey of crime and delinquency from the perspective of sociology.
+A survey of crime and delinquency from the perspective of sociology and criminology.
 Emphasis is on explanations of criminal behavior, models of deviant behavior, and societal reactions to all forms of deviance.

 SY333G: ENVIRONMENTAL SOCIOLOGY AND COMMUNICATION